apache/flink/docs/content/docs/dev/table/functions/udfs.md

 For storing a user-defined function in a persistent catalog, the class must have a default constructor and must be instantiable during runtime.
-Anonymous functions in Table API can only be persisted if the function is not stateful (i.e. no non-transient fields).
+Anonymous functions in Table API can only be persisted if the function is not stateful (i.e. containing only transient and static fields).

 ### Evaluation Methods